Can I complete a degree and have a life too?

 Who teaches the classes?
 What are the qualifications of your faculty?

 At Simpson College, the majority of faculty hold the highest degree possible in their field.
-Many of our evening and weekend instructors have full-time jobs in the field they are teaching.
+Many of our Continuing & Graduate instructors have full-time jobs in the field they are teaching.
 Both are important to the learning process.
 This combination of educational qualification and practical experience provide the best possible learning environment in the classroom.

 Am I too old to do this?
 Will I be the oldest person in my class?